 Tespa, a North American collegiate esports organization, has named the Academy’s esports program as one of the top 12 in the country.
-According to Academy Esports Director Michael Witzel, the ranking is a strong vote of confidence in the university’s program.
+According to Academy Esports Director Michael Witzel, the ranking is a strong vote of confidence in the university’s program, which is part of the game design school.

 Esports is a wildly popular form of competition in video games, often with multiple professional participants.
 Tournaments attract large crowds of spectators and are frequently live-streamed.